 The relationship between risk and return is important for real estate investors to understand.
-Therefore, one of the basics of real estate investing is to understand what different types of property classes are for investing, and what does each class mean.
+Therefore, one of the basics of real estate investing is to understand what different types of property classes are for investing, and what each class means.

 Let's review the various property classes below.

-Most private real estate investments can be grouped into one of four broad categories that are distinguished by the degree of potential risk and return applicable to the property:
+Most private real estate investments are in a group with one of four broad categories.
+These property classes are distinguished by the degree of potential risk and return applicable to the property:

-Core Plus: This approach also focuses on core-like properties, but with an increased opportunity for potentially improving the property’s net operating income through modest measures such as rent increases upon lease rollovers or by modest property improvements.
-This is generally considered to be a moderate-risk/moderate-return strategy.
+This approach also focuses on core-like properties, but with an increased opportunity for potentially improving the property’s net operating income through modest measures such as rent increases upon lease rollovers or by modest property improvements.
+This is a moderate-risk/moderate-return strategy.

 A Note about Value-Add Property

-Investments listed on the RealtyMogul platform generally focus on value-add opportunities in middle-market commercial properties, cases where a sponsor sees an opportunity to reposition the property to a higher and better use.
-RealtyMogul is my favorite real estate crowdfunding platform for accredited investors.
+Investments listed on the CrowdStreet platform generally focus on value-add opportunities in middle-market commercial properties.
+These are cases where a sponsor sees an opportunity to reposition the property to a higher and better use.

-Individual projects vary, but generally speaking, our value-add opportunities involve property upgrades or operational improvements that require only limited or moderate renovations, repositioning, re-tenanting or redevelopment.
+Individual projects vary, but generally speaking, their value-add opportunities involve property upgrades.
+Or operational improvements that require only limited or moderate renovations, repositioning, re-tenanting or redevelopment.
 The end goal is to increase the net operating income of the property, causing it to potentially appreciate in value